 Cheerful Color Use

-Paint is an economical way to improve the atmosphere in your laundry room, and beyond that, vibrant color use is an effective way to improve your experience doing every-day chores.
-Salt Spring, by Beauti-Tone, is a bright, cheerful, and optimistic hue, perfect for adding visual intrigue to your laundry room walls.
-Go one step further, and supplement with some creative laundry-room-themed wall art.
+Paint and vibrant color use is an effective (not to mention, economical) way to improve your experience doing every-day chores.
+Salt Spring, by Beauti-Tone, is a fresh, bright, and optimistic hue – perfect for lending visual intrigue to your laundry room walls.
+Go one step further and supplement with some creative laundry-room-themed wall art.

 Location, Location, Location